-8. Microprocessor reads "DSFL."
+8. Microprocessor reads "DSFL"

-Note: Before continuing with this section check the .125MA fuse on the computer board.
+NOTE: Before continuing with this section check the .125 MA fuse on the computer board.

-- A. Replace the temperature sensor underneath the basket on a bracket, (the bullet shaped device). - B. If it still reads "DSFL", unplug the 4 pin connector from the temperature sensor bracket, Also unplug the microprocessor 15 pin connector from the computer board.
-Where the white/red striped wire is going into the connector, take a continuity reading across that wire and that same wire from the 4 pin connector that you unplugged earlier in this paragraph.
+- A. Replace the temperature sensor underneath the basket on a bracket (the bullet shaped device). - B. If it still reads "DSFL", unplug the 4 pin connector from the temperature sensor bracket.
+Also, unplug the microprocessor 15 pin connector from the computer board.
+Where the white/red striped wire is going into the connector, take a continuity reading across the wire and that same wire from the 4 pin connector that you unplugged earlier in this paragraph.